cltl/ma-communicative-robots/data/README.md

         }

-Identify across these URIs/IRIs establishes **co-reference** relations across different mentions.
-If we annotate the tokens "piek" and "my" are annotated by the same URI/IRI they automatically become coreferential.
-By following the same procedure for other modalities, we thus can annotate visual data with similar identifiers, creating cross-modal coreference.
+Identity across these URIs establishes **co-reference** relations across different mentions.
+If the tokens "piek" and "my" are annotated with the same URI they automatically become co-referential.
+By following the same procedure for other modalities, we can thus annotate visual data with similar identifiers, creating cross-modal co-reference.

 ### 5.3.
 Properties and relations as RDF triples
-By using URIs or IRIs for referential annotations of segments, we can also represent properties and relations between identified people and objects.
+By using URIs for referential annotations of segments, we can also represent properties and relations of and between identified people and objects.
-These properties and relations, such as "eating a sandwich" or "throwing a ball", can be expressed in the utterances and in images.
+These properties and relations, such as 'wearing a hat", ""eating a sandwich" or "throwing a ball", can be expressed in the utterances and in images.
-When an annotator (human or machine) detects these properties, the multimodal signals can yield RDF triples that represent these as interpretations of states of the world.
-Such properties are typically represented as RDF triples consisting of a subject URI and predicate or property and an object URI or value, as shown below (leaving out the name spaces):
+When an annotator (human or machine) detects these properties, the multimodal signals yield triples (in RDF format) that represent these as interpretations of states of the (multimodal) world.
+Such RDF triples consist of a subject URI, a predicate or property and an object URI or value, as shown below (leaving out the name spaces):

 ```example
     :piek   :has-gender         :male